Grendahl/t-rex-faq/README.md

 ## How do I create an API Key?
 --api-generate-key does not automatically append/edit the JSON at the current moment, in the meanwhile we have to do it manually.
-1. Open a CMD window and navigate to the t-rex directory.
+1. Open a CMD window and navigate to the T-Rex directory.
-1. enter: ```t-rex.exe --api-generate-key YourDesiredWebGuiPassword```
+1. enter: ```T-Rex.exe --api-generate-key YourDesiredWebGuiPassword```
 1. Another CMD window will open with your API key in it.
 Copy this key and use it in your .bat or config file as the value for the --api-key setting.
-1. Run t-rex as usual, navigate to http://127.0.0.1:4067, enter the password you used to create the key, and enjoy!
+1. Run T-Rex as usual, navigate to http://127.0.0.1:4067, enter the password you used to create the key, and enjoy!

 ### OR
-Create a bat file in your t-rex directory, paste this code into it, run it, and use the generated key in your .bat/config file.
+Create a bat file in your T-Rex directory, paste this code into it, run it, and use the generated key in your .bat/config file.
 ```
 <@echo off
 set /p password=Choose a password for your T-Rex api-key: